inaos/iron-array-python/doc/array-API-divergences.md

 ## Utility functions

 `any` and `all` only accept bool dtype arrays.
 The parameter `keepdims` is not supported yet since ironArray never includes the reduced axes in the result.

+## Function and methods signatures

+* The functions/methods not listed in the standard may have their optional parameters as positional and keyword arguments.